In Search of... (N.E.R.D. album): First release

 The 2001 version of In Search of..., also known as the "electronic version", features prominent digital-based production, including drum machines and synthesizers, as the backing tracks, with a sound more typical of Pharrell Williams and Chad Hugo's production work as The Neptunes.

-The album features three skits book-ended to the tracks "Things Are Getting Better", "Stay Together" and "Tape You" telling the loose story of N.E.R.D member Shae Haley (who is featured on the cover) meeting two female high-school groupies in a locker room, ludicrously calling in an escort, and taping them during sexual acts.
+The album features three skits book-ended to the tracks "Things Are Getting Better", "Stay Together" and "Tape You" telling the loose story of N.E.R.D. member Shay Haley (who is featured on the cover) meeting two female high-school groupies in a locker room, ludicrously calling in an escort, and taping them during sexual acts.

 After the ending of "Bobby James", an unnamed 1:37 instrumental track starts with a child-like voice saying something unintelligible before being joined by a warp sound followed by a repetition of drums and futuristic sounds.
 Pharrell can be heard in the background doing ad libs as the drums pick up.
 A saxophone joins the melody three quarters of the way through and then dominates toward the end (with Pharrell taking a brief pause while the saxophone takes center stage before he picks back up a few seconds later).
 At the outro, Pharrell ad libs one last time as the drums end, the futuristic wails wind down and the saxophone plays a few extra notes before fading out.